Ollie Sapsford: Senior career

+On 13 June 2023, the Brumbies announced that Sapsford had re-signed with the franchise for another season.

 International career

 Following an impressive performance for the Hawke's Bay Sevens team in December 2019, Sapsford was called up to train with the All Blacks Sevens Development squad.
 In February 2020, he was one of the newly contracted players who were added to the All Blacks Sevens team that prepared for the 2020 Summer Olympics.
 One month later, World Rugby postponed all remaining tournaments of the 2019–20 World Rugby Sevens Series due to the COVID-19 pandemic and cancelled them altogether on 30 June 2020.
 The 2020 Olympics were postponed to 2021.

 Sapsford was among the All Blacks Sevens players contracted for 2021 and was named among the non-travelling reserves for the men's rugby sevens tournament at the 2020 Summer Olympics.
 Again due to impact of the COVID-19 pandemic, the All Blacks Sevens did not compete at the only two tournaments of the 2021 World Rugby Sevens Series.

 All in all, despite being part of the 2020 and 2021 All Blacks Sevens squad, Sapsford only had the opportunity to play for the team in warm-up matches against the Australian Sevens team during the Trans-Tasman Sevens tournament in May 2021.